utkdigitalinitiatives/libgrafana/readme.md

 instance are also only running on a Vagrant box so this project will need to be migrated to a production server eventually if we decide to keep using these products.
 There is also a Cloud hosted instance that might do all we need for free or very cheaply that I will investigate.

 ##### Feb.
 26th:
-Had to rewrite part of the Vagrant config to use localhost instead of private ip addresses to work on campus network.
+Had to rewrite part of the Vagrantfile config to use localhost instead of private ip addresses to work on campus network.
 Fixed issue with prometheus.yml file formatting.
 Need to add a task to actually start the prometheus service.
-Currnetly have to cd to prometheus directory and `sudo ./prometheus --config.file=./prometheus.yml` to start service.
+Currently have to cd to prometheus directory and `sudo ./prometheus --config.file=./prometheus.yml` to start service.

 The actual grafana dashboards are not instantly intuitive to create.
 Will need to look into that more.